 There is no dearth of impeccable things to do in London.
 From witnessing the entire city at a glance and shopping your hearts out to hopping on a bar bus and meeting the marine life, there is something for anyone and everyone.If you’re planning a trip to london, we hope that this blog will help you build an itinerary that you will thank yourself for, when you’re actually in the city.
 Now that you have scanned through the list, pick up your favorite experiences that you would want to engage in and mark them on your calendars without any other thought!

-A. Some of the things that you should definitely try in London are visiting Hyde Park, watching a theatre show in West End Theatre, touring around Buckingham Palace, trying some street food, shop from the Camden Market, and many more such things.
+Some of the things that you should definitely try in London are visiting Hyde Park, watching a theater show in the West End Theater, touring around Buckingham Palace, trying some street food, shopping from the Camden Market, and many more such things.

 Day 1: Tour Around Westminster (Churchill War Rooms, Buckingham Palace, London Eye, and more)